 It was only a matter of time before the camera came calling, and soon Kristin Chenoweth found herself being recruited by television executives from ABC and NBC.
 Splitting her talents had never been a problem before, and Chenoweth was soon ably juggling careers on stage and on screen.
 In 2001, she even starred in a semi-biographical NBC sitcom called Kristin.
 The sitcom was short-lived, but the actress had no trouble finding a new place for her talents.
 That same year, she released her first solo album, Let Yourself Go.

-In 2003, Kristin Chenoweth landed a starring role as Glinda in the Broadway hit Wicked.
+In 2003, Chenoweth landed a starring role as Glinda in the Broadway hit Wicked.
 The production had an all-star cast, and Chenoweth found herself losing a Tony Award to her co-star, Idina Menzel.
 After a year of Wicked performances, Chenoweth retired her wand.
 She set off for Los Angeles, where she took a job playing a plucky press secretary on the television series The West Wing.
 While working on the show, the actress met and began to date the show's writer and master of snappy dialogue, Aaron Sorkin.

-During this time, she also went back to New York to play the part of Cunegonde in the New York Philharmonic's Candide.

-Chenoweth had a whirlwind 2006: She appeared in six movies and two television shows, and starred in the Broadway musical The Apple Tree.
-Chenoweth has always seemed to thrive on a challenging schedule, saying, "I maybe have a bit of career A.D.D.
+During this time, Chenoweth went back to New York to play the part of Cunégonde in the New York Philharmonic's Candide.
+During a whirlwind 2006, the multi-talented performer appeared in six movies and two television shows, and starred in the Broadway musical The Apple Tree.
+Noting she always seemed to thrive on a challenging schedule, Chenoweth said, "I maybe have a bit of career A.D.D.
 But I always did five million, jillion, gazillion things a day."

-Chenoweth appeared on FOX's hit television show Glee in 2010, where, much to the enjoyment of fans, she was able to show off both her singing and screen-acting skills.
+Chenoweth appeared on FOX's hit television show Glee in 2010, where, much to the enjoyment of fans, she was able to show off both her singing and acting skills.
 She was nominated for an Emmy for her performance on the show, and due to popular demand, was written back in for episodes airing in 2011.
 Chenoweth returned to Broadway around this time with a revival of Promises, Promises.

 When it comes to her career and personal life, Chenoweth knows a thing or two about being a million places at once.
 The trick for this talented actress seems to be multi-tasking.
 "You've got to find ways to breathe while you're dancing so that when it comes time for you to stop and sing again, you have it," she once said.

 We strive for accuracy and fairness.If you see something that doesn't look right,contact us!